 of issues connected to spies and spying that will keep teens enthralled and educated.

-The museum features more than 200 monitors, touchscreens, projections and a number of interactive installations such as the laser maze and the password cracker.
+The museum features more than 200 monitors, touchscreens, projections and several interactive installations, such as the laser maze and the password cracker.
 This is one of the best things to do with teens in Berlin.

-Book your adventure today, don’t miss out on the fascinating history, and unforgettable experiences waiting for you at the Spy Museum.
-Grab your spot now and let the adventure begin
+Book your adventure today and don’t miss out on the fascinating history and unforgettable experiences at the Spy Museum.
+Grab your spot now, and let the adventure begin.

 Illuseum Berlin